camunda/blog.camunda.org/content/post/2019/03/camunda-modeler-3.0.0-released.md

 * Debian 8
 ```

-As mentioned in the statement above it is reported to run on many other operating systems, especially different variances of Linux, too.
+As mentioned in the statement above it has been reported to run on many other operating systems, especially different variants of Linux, too.
 We support these alternative environments on a best-effort basis.

 ## There is More